-Operational activities for development
+Operational activities for development and the UN development system

-Among the entities that constitute the United Nations development system there has been no commonly agreed definition of key terms such as "operational activities for development" and "United Nations development system".
+Among the entities that constitute the United Nations development system there has been no commonly agreed definition of key terms such as "operational activities for development", "humanitarian activities", "development activities" and "United Nations development system".

-The Secretary General's 2017 Report on the Quadrennial Comprehensive Policy Review (QCPR) report defines operational activities for development as those activities carried-out by UN entities for the promotion of development and the welfare of developing countries as the primary objective.
+The Secretary General's 2018 Report on the Quadrennial Comprehensive Policy Review (QCPR) defines operational activities for development (OAD) as those activities carried-out by UN entities for the promotion of development and the welfare of developing countries as the primary objective.
 They cover both longer-term development-related activities as well as those with a humanitarian-assistance focus and relate to the work of those United Nations funds, programmes, specialized agencies, departments and offices which have a specific mandate in this regard.
-For the purposes of this SG's report, these entities constitute what is referred to as the United Nations development system (UNDS).